-an OMNI interface's manner of managing diverse underlying data link interfaces as a single logical unit.
-The OMNI interface provides a single unified interface to upper layers, while underlying data link selections are performed on a per-packet basis considering factors such as DSCP, flow label, application policy, signal quality, cost, etc. Multilinking decisions are coordinated in both the outbound (i.e. MN to correspondent) and inbound (i.e., correspondent to MN) directions.
+an OMNI interface's manner of managing diverse underlying interface connections to data links as a single logical unit.
+The OMNI interface provides a single unified interface to upper layers, while underlying interface selections are performed on a per-packet basis considering factors such as DSCP, flow label, application policy, signal quality, cost, etc. Multilinking decisions are coordinated in both the outbound (i.e. MN to correspondent) and inbound (i.e., correspondent to MN) directions.